MEDICAL NEGLIGENCE CLAIMS

 Yes.
 You can start a medical negligence claim for compensation on behalf of a deceased family member or a loved one who lacks legal capacity.
-Contact Thompsons Solicitors’ experienced medical negligence team for professional, no obligation advice.
+Contact Thompsons Solicitors’ experienced medical negligence solicitors for professional, no obligation advice.

-7. How much will it cost me to make a medical negligence compensation claim?
+10. How much will it cost me to make a medical negligence compensation claim?

 If you or a close family member belong to a trade union, Thompsons Solicitors can provide you with free initial support.
 We offer special terms for union members across the UK – visit our trade unions page to find out more about what you’re entitled to as part of your membership.

 If you’re not a trade union member, speak to one of our experts about other funding options available – including no win, no fee agreements.
-You can also find more information on our fees and payment page.
+You can also find more information on our Fees and Payment page.
 Thompsons Solicitors is fully committed to being open and transparent about fees and costs – it forms part of Our Pledge– to ensure our clients feel in control of their case at every stage.

-8. How much compensation could I get for a medical negligence claim?
+11. How much compensation could I get for a medical negligence claim?

 The compensation you receive as part of your medical negligence claim will vary depending on the severity of your injuries and their impact.
 Generally, the more severe your injury is, the more compensation is awarded.

-9. How long does it take to get a compensation claim offer?
+12. How long does it take to get a compensation claim offer?

 Striking the right balance between settling and concluding cases quickly, and achieving the appropriate amount of compensation is a priority for our medical negligence lawyers.
-Thompsons Solicitors understands that a lengthy legal process is not welcomed by injured claimants who want to move on with their lives, however while some clinical negligence cases can be proven and settled within a number of months, others – especially if contested at court – will take longer to conclude.
-Our priority throughout is to keep our clients fully informed about where their case is at with regular updates and communication; as specialist clinical negligence lawyers we are committed to minimising any burden or concerns for our clients throughout the legal process.
+Thompsons Solicitors understands that a lengthy legal process is not welcomed by injured claimants who want to move on with their lives, however while some clinical negligence claims can be proven and settled within a number of months, others – especially if contested at court – can take longer to conclude.
+Our priority throughout is to keep our clients fully informed about where their case is at with regular updates and communication; as specialist medical negligence lawyers we are committed to minimising any burden or concerns for our clients throughout the legal process.

-10. How do I make a medical negligence claim?
+13. How do I make a medical negligence claim?

 A preliminary step that has to be taken before a medical negligence claim can be made is for there to be a formal complaint to the relevant hospital or healthcare provider.
 The feedback they provide, after investigating your complaint, is often key to building a case.
 If you haven’t already done this then our experts can advise you on how to do so, free of charge and with no obligation.